Florian Group

 Group Leader of P-CMRC

 Somatic stem cells have the ability to regenerate tissues over time.
 This capacity declines with age, disrupting tissue maintenance.
-Many age-related diseases, including cancer and sarcopenia, are likely consequence of stem cell dysfunction.
-Understanding how stem cells age and identifying intervention strategies to maintain stem cell function and regenerative capacity is thus likely to lead to new therapeutic approaches for maintaining our health as we age.
-Our lab uses mouse models to explore the biology of stem cell function and regeneration and to identify mechanisms of age-related stem cell dysfunction.
+Many age-related diseases, including cancer, immunosenescence and sarcopenia, are likely consequence of stem cell dysfunction.
+Understanding how stem cells age and identifying intervention strategies to maintain stem cell function and regenerative capacity will lead to new therapeutic approaches for maintaining our health as we age.
+Our lab uses mouse models to explore the biology of somatic stem cell function and regeneration and to identify mechanisms of age-related stem cell dysfunction.
 Our focus is on epigenetic alterations that can be pharmacologically targeted and on the interactions between stem cells and the niche.
 Based on our findings we have identified intervention strategies to improve the regenerative capacity of aged stem cells and we have unravelled biological alterations in the stem cell niche that could help our understanding of disease development in the elderly.

 Why it matters